European Forest Institute

 The European Forest Institute (EFI) is an international organization established by the European states.

 It has 30 Member Countries, and c.
-130 member organizations from 40 different countries working in diverse research fields.
-EFI provides forest-related knowledge around three interconnected and interdisciplinary themes: bioeconomy, resilience and governance.
+130 member organizations from 40 countries working in diverse research fields.

 Organization

 Places and staff

 EFI' s headquarters is located in Joensuu, Finland, and also has offices in Barcelona, Bonn and Brussels as well as an Asia Regional Office in Malaysia.
-It employs a staff of over 100 experts.
+It employs a staff of over 100.

 Country members

 The Convention on the European Forest Institute has been ratified by total of 30 European countries by the spring of 2022, namely Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine and the United Kingdom.
 These countries each have a seat in the highest decision-making body in EFI's organisation, the council.

 Associate and Affiliate members

 EFI currently has approximately 130 member organisations from more than 40 countries.
 The benefits of associate and affiliate membership include voting rights for important decisions, access to the EFI network, news and announcements related to European forest research, visibility on the EFI website, and opportunity to receive EFI publications and publish announcements in various EFI channels.